dbsanfte/eqemu-server-docker/README.md

 # eqemu-server-docker
 Dolalin's eqemu Docker image home.
 Builds a standalone Docker image of the EQEmu Server.

-Released images are pushed to Docker Hub: https://hub.docker.com/r/dbsanfte/eqemu-server
+Built weekly off the latest eqemu source tree snapshot, and built Docker images are pushed to Docker Hub here:

+https://hub.docker.com/r/dbsanfte/eqemu-server

 ## How to Use